 Before putting the plates, pans, etc, in:

-- Scrape off any excess food before loading the dishwasher (maybe for your compost bin) so that the detergent is washing the dishes not your discarded food!
+- Scrape off any excess food before loading the dishwasher (maybe for your compost bin).
+Now the detergent is washing the dishes not your discarded food!

-- Run the cold rinse programme with a little detergent (or soda crystals or non-foaming washing-up liquid to be effective cold) to prevent food caking on, especially dairy products, and/or if the full wash is not going to be run for a while.
+- Run the cold rinse programme with a little detergent (or soda crystals or non-foaming washing-up liquid to be effective cold).
+Prevent food caking on, especially dairy products, especially if a full wash is not going to be run for a while.

-- Clean the filters (if bunged up) before the main wash so that the water pumping, etc, is as effective as possible, and again not merely spreading old food around the machine!
+- Clean the filters (if bunged up) before the main wash.
+This makes sure that the water pumping, etc, is as effective as possible, and again not merely spreading old food around the machine!
 Your dishes will be cleaner for it.

-A cold rinse can get a lot of dirt off the dishes and uses virtually no energy: I can't even measure the consumption on my plug-in meter, so it's way less than making a cup of tea, and no more than (say) a few percent of the full wash.
-If you are in an area short of water then you may skip this step; in rainy London I sometimes go wild and do a rinse in the morning to get the milk/porridge/etc off the breakfast dishes, and again in the evening and empty the filter before the main wash!
+A cold rinse can get a lot of dirt off the dishes and uses virtually no energy.
+I can't even measure the consumption on my plug-in meter.
+So it's way less than making a cup of tea, and no more than a few percent of the full wash.
+If you are in an area short of water then you may skip this step.
+In rainy London I sometimes go wild and do a rinse in the morning to get the milk/porridge/etc off the breakfast dishes.
+Then again in the evening and empty the filter before the main wash!

 For extra greeny points (and possibly extra savings depending on your tariff):

-- Run the main wash on a delay/timer at 2am or as near as you can get, for example just before you go to bed, not right after the evening meal!
+- Run the main wash on a delay/timer at 2am or as near as you can get.
+Just before you go to bed is good.
+Avoid right after the evening meal!

-- Turn off the dishwasher at the wall when done to avoid any standby losses from the dishwasher or timer.
+- Turn off the dishwasher at the wall when done.
+Avoid any 'vampire' losses from the dishwasher or timer.